 - Limited Edition Exclusive O-Card slipcase with new artwork by artist Grégory Sacré (2000 copies)

 - Brand new audio commentary with film scholar Adrian Martin

 - Brand new video essay by critic and filmmaker David Cairns

 - A collector’s booklet featuring a new essay by Richard Combs

 Much like the many classics released by Eureka, the emphasis on film history brings a lot of value, especially David Cairns’ video essay on how the film came to be, which also points out the conflict between Richard Burton and the director Martin Ritt.
-Both the film’s commentary and booklet take a more analytical route that’s very fitting, given the subject matter, and artwork on both the slipcase and inside cover offer a nice contrast in styles, while still presenting the film’s very serious nature.
+Both the film’s commentary and booklet take a more analytical route that’s very fitting, given the subject matter, and the artwork on both the slipcase and inside cover offers a nice contrast in styles, while still presenting the film’s very serious nature.

 The Spy Who Came in from the Cold couldn’t be a more perfect fit for Eureka’s Masters of Cinemas series.
 It’s a stark reflection of a political climate built on suspicion and fear that flies in the face of democracy while reinforcing the notion of freedom within reason.